 If you are a fashion freelancer your talent, creativity, and ability to network to find new clients is your key to a successful business.
 It is imperative that you find a system and workflow that helps you churn out the work in a timely manner.
 You can have an awesome career working in the fashion industry as a freelancer and make really good money.
 But you have to manage your career and your business well.

 Believe it or not, creative people tend to not be the best at keeping things organized.
 It is not uncommon for a creative person to live in a bit of chaotic organization.
 Does that sound like you?
-If you are not sending our your invoices on time and following up you could be loosing money.
-If you are not networking to find new clients you might find yourself in down time and this makes it difficult to manage your expenses.
+If you are not sending out your invoices on time and following up you could be losing money.
+If you are not networking to find new clients you might find yourself in downtime and this makes it difficult to manage your expenses.

 This month, as part of the 6 part Fashion Freelancers Business Series, we have covered all aspects of what it takes to run your own successful freelance career and business.
 If you are considering freelancing check out the other articles that are part of this series at the bottom of the page.

-As a conclude this amazing blog series we wanted to talk to some experts!
+As a conclusion to this amazing blog series, we wanted to talk to some experts!
 To find out how successful fashion freelancers stay on top of their game I asked top fashion freelancers from all different areas of the industry (photographers, stylists, designers, etc.) what their secret was.
 I asked:

 “What is one thing you do to help you grow your freelance business and keep consistent work?”

 “The main constant that keeps my freelance business going is the networking and freedom of using social media.
 I love networking over Facebook and Instagram, which helps me find new clients and opportunities for the business to grow.
 I use groups on Facebook to help me network in the right industries.
 Social media can also be an excellent way help the freelancing community.
 We should all be using social media in a positive way to make your business grow.”